-“For starting the hybrid thing- Technically the Honda Insight came first, but it never caught on like the Prius did.
+“For starting the hybrid thing- Technically the Honda Insight came first, but it never caught on as the Prius did.
 From the moment Cameron Diaz – or was it DiCaprio? – was papped in one, it became the most fashionable way to save the world.
 Even though it actually won’t,” according to Top Gear.

 Toyota has been manufacturing its full hybrid electric Toyota Prius since 1997.
 The United States Environmental Protection Agency (EPA) and California Air Resources Board (CARB) rated the Prius among “the cleanest vehicles sold in the United States based on smog-forming emissions.”
-Prius Eco, which was launched last year, ranks as “the all-time most fuel efficient gasoline-powered car available in the US without plug-in capability.”
+Prius Eco, which was launched last year, ranks as “the all-time most fuel-efficient gasoline-powered car available in the US without plug-in capability.”